poiyomi/PoiyomiDocs/docs/color-and-normals/alpha-options.md

 - `Type`: **Checkbox**

 With Alpha Premultiply enabled, the shader will multiply the base color by the alpha value after all base color operations, but before lighting and emission calculations.
-This results in a different appearance for transparent materials.s
+This results in a different appearance for transparent materials.

 ## Alpha To Coverage